Information for term K-Pop Immersion

 What’s it all about?
 K-pop (short for Korean pop music) covers a range of musical styles, from electronic and dance-pop to hip hop and R&B. The craze is characterized by cutting-edge music videos with striking audiovisual elements, trendsetting fashion, and highly skilled choreography.
 Creative use of art, graphics, costumes, and color make this an art form well worth studying.

-With CIEE staff, you’ll take a special K-pop tour to several trendy sites throughout the city.
-Visit entertainment agencies and experience the extreme fan culture first-hand as dedicated fans wait outside for a glimpse of their favorite K-pop idols.
-Dress in clothing worn by idols in K-pop videos and take photos on stage sets.
+With CIEE staff, you’ll take a special K-pop tour to several trendy sites throughout the city and visit modern and historic sites from music videos, dramas, and other media about Korea.
+Experience the extreme fan culture first-hand.
 Attend an Indie concert to experience music beyond K-pop.

-Back in the classroom, guest lectures on Korean art, history, and cinema round out your course curriculum and deepen your experience.
-The Korean Spirit & Culture Workshop, part of orientation for all students, introduces you to the Korean language, as well as Korean concepts and values and customs, like learning to bow.
+Back in the classroom, guest lecturers on the forefront of the movement such as music producers, songwriters, critics, and choreographers round out your daily K-Pop Immersion class curriculum and deepen your experience.
+The Korean Spirit & Culture Workshop, part of orientation for all students, introduces you to the Korean language, as well as Korean concepts, values, and customs, such as learning to bow.

 Location & CultureClick to Open